-Open your Bible to the eleventh chapter of Luke's gospel.
+Open your Bible to the 11th chapter of Luke's gospel.
 Luke chapter 11, verses 37 through 44 is the text that will unfold before us.
 Before we look at that text, however, just some things that may help to set it up in your mind.
-For most people, I would think, who are sort of on the outside looking in--that is non-Christian people--it must seem strange that the most severe warnings, the most fierce denunciations that ever came out of the mouth of Jesus were directed at the most religious people.
-I mean, the average person who doesn't know the true God and is not Christ's religion is just sort of a blend of all kinds of things that tends to mark good people generally.
+For most people, I would think, who are sort of on the outside looking in — that is non-Christian people — it must seem strange that the most severe warnings, the most fierce denunciations that ever came out of the mouth of Jesus were directed at the most religious people.
+I mean the average person who doesn't know the true God and is not Christ's, religion is just sort of a blend of all kinds of things that tends to mark good people generally.
 And since Jesus was a religious figure, it would seem to most people that He would respect and affirm other religious people, and that the more religious you were, the more affirmation you would expect to receive from Jesus.

 Now especially would that be true if you were a religious Jew and you were devoted to the Old Testament Scripture.
 You know, that is not only an attitude that people on the outside have, that's a growing attitude of people on the inside of the church today, that somehow we're all linked together, that even if they don't believe the gospel or know Christ, if they're devoutly religious, they're the good people and probably in the end the Lord will take them into His heaven.

-The leaders of Jewish religion were perverters of the Old Testament, as well as deniers of the Messiah, haters of the Messiah, and eventually manipulated Rome to take His life.
-They perverted the Old Testament; they rejected its true message and therefore in their spiritual deadness and blindness they were unable to perceive the truth of the New Covenant and Christ.
+The leaders of Jewish religion were perverters of the Old Testament, as well as deniers of the Messiah, haters of the Messiah, eventually manipulated Rome to take His life.
+They perverted the Old Testament.
+They rejected its true message and therefore in their spiritual deadness and blindness they were unable to perceive the truth of the New Covenant and Christ.
 The judgment on them is really a result of their own willful rejection.

 And down in verse 29, as the crowds were increasing, drawn by the power of His miracles and His teaching, He began to say, "This generation is a wicked generation."
-They had manifested their wickedness in the perversion of their own religion and the rejection of the Messiah, the Son of God Himself.
+They had manifest their wickedness and the perversion of their own religion in the rejection of the Messiah, the Son of God Himself.
 In fact, they were worse than the worst of people.
-It would be more tolerable in the day of judgment for Sodom and Gomorrah than it would be for Chorazin and Bethsaida and Capernaum.
+It would be more tolerable in the Day of Judgment for Sodom and Gomorrah than it would be for Chorazin and Bethsaida and Capernaum.
 In other words, hell is hotter for the people who rejected Jesus Christ coming out of a perverted Judaism than for the population of Sodom and the cities of the plain who were engaged in the most vile kind of homosexuality, even trying to rape angels.

-In Matthew chapter 23 Jesus called the Pharisees sons of hell (verse 15).
-And in verse 33 He said, "How will he escape the sentence of hell?"
+In Matthew chapter 23 Jesus called the Pharisees sons of hell, verse 15.
+And in verse 33 He said, "How would you think you will escape the sentence of hell?"
 And He said, "What you do is go around and make more sons of hell by your religious influence."
 I wish I could stand here and tell you that I was supportive of religion, but I have to stand where my Lord stood.
 He was supportive of the truth, but not religion.
 The account in our text is the story of one of the super religious.
 It's the story of a Pharisee who, with the others who were Pharisees and all who followed their teaching, needed to be awakened to his true condition.
-It's a tragic story about very religious people, devout, moral, fastidious, scrupulous people who revered the Old Testament, people who lived for ceremony, people who monitored very carefully their public conduct, people who spoke all the time about God.
+It's a tragic story about very religious people, devout, moral, fastidious, scrupulous, people who revered the Old Testament, people who lived for ceremony, people who monitored very carefully their public conduct, people who spoke all the time about God.
 The Pharisees actually possessed intense moral sensibilities.
-They had very active consciences that could easily be offended.
+They had very active consciences that could be easily offended.
 They had strong religious convictions.
-And that's why I say it would seem to just an outside observer that they would be Jesus' favorite people--most likely to be accepted by Him and Him by them.
-They really should be, shouldn't they, the most eager to repent, the most eager to believe, the most eager to enter the Kingdom?
+And that's why I say it would seem to just an outside observer that they would be Jesus' favorite people, most likely to be accepted by Him and Him by them.
+They really should be, shouldn't they, the most eager to repent, the most eager to believe, the most eager to enter the kingdom?

 Now I don't think all of them sought out to be hypocrites.
 I don't think all people who fall into false religion pursue those religions in order that they might become hypocrites.
 You just end up there.
 And all people in false religions are hypocrites.
 They are religious on the outside, but frankly they are evil on the inside because the only thing that can change the inside is the gospel.
 And so they're all hypocrites to one degree or another.
 They're making a better show than what's really going on inside.
 And that's what all religion does.
 Religious people become highly skilled at covering their corruption with external morality and ritual because it's all they can do.